78% of Caregivers Report Burnout. Here's What Nobody Tells You About the Other 22%.

 The Scale of It

-78% of family caregivers report burnout symptoms.
-87% report significant stress.
-The country runs on roughly one trillion dollars in unpaid family care every year.
+78% of family caregivers report burnout symptoms, and 87% report significant stress.1 The country runs on roughly one trillion dollars in unpaid family care every year.2

-But the number that stopped me was a different one.
+The number that stood out was a different one.
 22% of caregivers don't report burnout.
 The research doesn't support that they have easier situations, more money, or less complex medical needs.
 They're doing something different.

 Three Patterns

-A decision filter.
+- A decision filter.
 A single sheet of paper listing the five or six situations that came up most often, with what to do about each one.
 If Mom refuses her medication, here's what you try first.
 If she falls and isn't injured, here are the steps.
-Every decision you remove from the crisis moment is one less fracture point in your day.
+Every decision removed from the crisis moment is one less fracture point in the day.

 What Margaret Did